Why wasn't Cubs closer Wade Davis on the mound at the end of the game?

 LOS ANGELES -- Go ahead.
 Eviscerate Joe Maddon for his end-of-game pitching decisions in the Chicago Cubs' 4-1 loss to the Los Angeles Dodgers in Game 2 of the National League Championship Series on Sunday.
 But know this, there were extenuating circumstances surrounding closer Wade Davis, who never got into the game after throwing 44 pitches in Game 5 of the National League Division Series on Thursday.

-As for Maddon’s late-game lineup decisions, there’s no ambiguity there.
+As for Maddon's late-game lineup decisions, there's no ambiguity there.
 He allowed three righties to bat in the top of the ninth inning -- two with the potential go-ahead run on first base -- against all-world righty closer Kenley Jansen.
-Maddon even let righty Albert Almora Jr. bat after barely using him against right-handed hurlers all year.
+Maddon even let righty Albert Almora Jr. bat after barely using him against right-handed pitchers all season.

 But the lasting image will be Justin Turner sending a pitch over the center-field wall off 38-year-old John Lackey to give the Dodgers a 2-0 series lead.
 So let's start with the decision to bring in Lackey instead of Davis in the bottom of the ninth with the winning run on second and one out.